 Dine beneath Vail Village’s iconic bell tower, and you get more than an hourly serenade: you participate in a local tradition now run by chef-owner Paul Ferzacca and his wife, Lourdes, who bought La Tour (970-476-4403, latour-vail.com) in 1998 and ushered this beloved restaurant into the twenty-first century by lightening up its classic French dishes.

 Chef-owner Stephen Virion and his Italian wife, Elisabetta, opened La Bottega (970-476-0280, labottegavail.com) in 1997, delighting Vail Village diners with truffle-graced Tuscan specialties that daughters Stephanie and Valentina now help serve.
-The tradition evolved in May with the opening of DeliZioso, the restaurant’s gourmet food emporium, which among other delicacies scoops Virion’s handmade gelato.
+The tradition evolved with the opening of DeliZioso, the restaurant’s gourmet food emporium, which among other delicacies scoops Virion’s handmade gelato.

 Seafood is the darling ingredient at twenty-five-year-old Up The Creek (970-476-8141, vailupthecreek.com), where Peter Stadler and his two sons serve pan-roasted ruby red trout and—for the fish-averse—beef short ribs in an unpretentious, glass-walled dining room bordering Vail Village’s Gore Creek.